Armando Estrada: Managing Umaga (2006–2007)

 During December, Umaga, and thus Estrada, began a feud with John Cena over the WWE Championship.
 In the opening stages Estrada inserted himself into matches and confrontations with the two, leading to Vince McMahon's executive assistant Jonathan Coachman signing a match between Estrada and Cena.
 Before the match Estrada attempted to buy Cena off (offering him a box of Cohibas, his watch, and finally cash) only to have him refuse.
 The resulting match was a squash, with Cena winning with his signature FU (later called "Attitude Adjustment").

 In February 2007, he managed Umaga to his first title, the Intercontinental Championship, and stood beside him during his partnership with Vince McMahon and feud with Bobby Lashley.
 As the Umaga and Lashley feud intensified, Lashley targeted Estrada after being banned from putting his hands on Umaga, Vince, or Shane McMahon outside of official matches; on the May 8 episode of ECW on Sci Fi, Lashley shoved a wheelchair-using Estrada down a ramp into a collection of garbage cans, in what turned out to be Estrada's last appearance (except for one cameo) for months.
-Estrada was written off television after the WWE creative team decided that there was too many people at ringside for the Umaga-Lashley match at WrestleMania 23.
+Estrada was then suspended from appearing on television for a few months because creative control felt that there were too many people were at ringside during the "Battle Of The Billionaires" match at WrestleMania 23.